 This short You Tube reel provides all the evidence one needs for the kind of potentially life-altering collisions that are always just one play away on the football field:

-Many thanks to the photographers: Rotating banner photos top of page courtesy of Larry Rose, Redlands, California, all rights reserved, contact: firstname.lastname@example.org.
+Many thanks to the photographers: Rotating banner photos (except library) at top of page courtesy of Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/

 Football injury photos courtesy of John Martinez Pavliga, Berkeley, California, some rights reserved under Creative Commons licensing, see more at: http://www.flickr.com/photos/virtualsugar/